INTBUS 7506 - International Business Strategy (M)

-Course Code INTBUS 7506 Course International Business Strategy (M) Coordinating Unit Business School Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Prerequisites INTBUS 7500 Course Description The course focuses on the development of skills to understand the issues that managers face in operating in international markets and supply chains.
-Students will develop an understanding of the conceptual frameworks that clarify the relationships between policies and domestic and global strategies.
-They will also have the opportunity as a team project to develop a proposal that focuses on a key strategic decision facing senior management involved in entering an overseas market for the first time; or expanding existing operations into a new foreign market as part of a corporate strategy.
-They will develop an understanding of the constraints and advantages in developing a new overseas market and managing existing offshore operations with new challenges.
-This course analyses how multinational firms leverage their capabilities and competencies to create competitive advantages in international and global markets.
-Topics include assessing foreign markets attractiveness; understanding the impact of differences in legal, socio-cultural, political, technological and economic regimes, evaluating international political and economic risks, building and operating global networks, including entry mode choice, understanding how managers design organisational architecture and implement internal control and incentive mechanisms; and assessing the challenges of global citizenship, ethical behaviour and corporate social responsibility for international business.
-The course will include problem-based learning, with case study workshops, as an integral part of the program.
+Course Code INTBUS 7506 Course International Business Strategy (M) Coordinating Unit Business School Term Trimester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 36 hours per Trimester Available for Study Abroad and Exchange N Prerequisites MARKETNG 7104, ECON 7200, ACCTNG 7025, INTBUS 7500, COMMERCE 7039, COMMGMT 7006 Course Description The course focuses on the development of skills to understand the issues that managers face in operating in international markets and supply chains.
+Students will develop an understanding of the conceptual frameworks that clarify the relationships between the business environment, domestic and global strategies.
+They will also have the opportunity to develop an applied research project that focuses on a key strategic decision facing senior management involved in entering an overseas market for the first time; or expanding existing operations into a new foreign market as part of a corporate strategy.
+This course addresses how multinational firms leverage their capabilities and competencies to create competitive advantages in international and global markets.
+Topics include assessing foreign markets attractiveness; understanding the impact of institutional differences across countries entry mode choice, international strategic alliances, competitive dynamics, global innovation, strategies and structures and assessing the challenges of corporate governance and corporate social responsibility for international business.
+The course will include problem-based learning, with case study workshops, as an integral part of the program

 University Graduate Attributes

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below: